vseryakov/backendjs/README.md

         > bkjs.server.start()

 * Access is allowed only with valid signature except urls that are explicitly allowed without it (see `api-allow` config parameter below)
-* Same but using the helper tool, by default no database driver are enablked so here we use embedded SQLite database and listen on port 8000.
+* Same but using the helper tool, by default no database driver are enabled so here we use embedded SQLite database and listen on port 8000.

         bkjs web -db-pool sqlite -db-sqlite-pool default